Alicja-Malinowska/Meal_Planner/README.md

 * Field validation

   Similarly to registation and login forms, this form was also created using WTForms and has backend validation.
 The only required field is the recipe name, the rest is optional.
+There is an addtional validator for name - only letters and spaces are allowed.
+The reason for this is that a regex search is used to search for recipes name, and if a user would some regex specifi characters (e.g '*') this would cause the app to crash.
+User is informed about it in placeholder and an errors message is displayed when they try to submit a recipe with a name that has other characters.
 When file is being uploaded, a check is performed to see if the files has jpg or png format.
 If not, the validation fails and the recipe is not added.
 There is also a custom validator written for the tags field that checks if there is at least one semicolon included in the string if the field is not empty.
 The tags are required to be separated by semicolons, and there is a note in the form that informs a user about it.
 If a user tries to submit tags without a least one semicolon, an error message appears so that they can quickly learn how to insert the tags.

 * Image upload